LeviTrammell/houyi/README.md

 ### About

 Houyi is a Solr Client built for the modern-day node.
-It's driven by promises, and a query language
+It's driven by promises, and a query language similar to that seen on the elasticsearch node client.

 ### Installation instructions